Yagmur1505/GAMECENTER/README.md

-# Game Web Site Project
+# Game Web Site Projecto

 This project is a simple website about games, created using HTML and CSS.
 It showcases various games, their descriptions, and pricing information.